kabitonn/leetcode-note/001-100/034 Find First and Last Position of Element in Sorted Array.md

-# 034. Find First and Last Position of Element in Sorted Array
+# 034. Find First and Last Position of Element in Sorted Array(M)
 [034.
 Find First and Last Position of Element in Sorted Array](https://leetcode-cn.com/problems/find-first-and-last-position-of-element-in-sorted-array/)

 ## 题目描述\(中等\)